poseidon/matchbox/Documentation/bootcfg.md

                 "coreos.autologin": ""
             }
         },
-        "cloud_id": "orion-cloud-config.yml"
+        "cloud_id": "orion-cloud-config.yml",
+        "ignition_id": "ignition.json"
     }

 The `"boot"` section references the kernel image, init RAM filesystem, and kernel options to use.
 Point kernel and initrd to remote images or to local [image assets](#images).

-Point `boot.cmdline.cloud-config-url` to the `bootcfg` cloud endpoint to reference the cloud config for the machine.
+To use cloud-init, set the `cloud-config-url` kernel option to the `bootcfg` cloud endpoint to reference the cloud config named by `cloud_id`.

+To use ignition, set the `coreos.config.url` kernel option to the `bootcfg` ignition endpoint to refernce the ignition config named by `ignition_id`.
+Be sure to add the `coreos.first_boot` kernel argument when network booting.

 ### Cloud Config